Entertainment Industry: Field of Future Innovation and IP

 It was astonishing to see how a clip from a movie dated from 1968 is standing as prior art to the claim of a technology giant Apple and becoming a savior to Samsung.
 Unknowingly, the movie idea became a challenge to the whole computer tablet market.
 Think of the fact, if this idea would have been patented by the concerned media person, at the time he perceived it for the movie, at what level he would have been today?

 There are many cases where IP has been cashed to the best.
-One such case is of LucasFilm – now owned by Disney –that are famous for protecting their intellectual property.
+One such case is of LucasFilm – now owned by Disney –that is famous for protecting their intellectual property.

 You all must be aware of the robot within the Star Wars Universe “Droid” but mind it you’re not allowed to use the term “droid” in a creative project or business venture: it’s a registered trademark of LucasFilm.